You used to have an hour to get some chores done during the day. Now it is gone!

-The main benefit that I felt when my son stopped napping in the afternoon was that his nighttime sleep improved dramatically!
-That was great news for one tired Dad!
+When my son stopped napping in the afternoon, the main benefit that I felt was that his nighttime sleep improved dramatically!
+That was great news for one tired dad!

 Kids need less sleep as they progress through life.
 If they are sleeping more during the day, there is a potential that they need less sleep during the night.
 Bad news!

 Look upon this moment in your life as a positive one, because it *could* mean better sleep at night for you too.

 Reasons why your 2-year-old does not want to nap anymore

 I have covered the main reason here already.
-Your kid might not need a nap anymore because they do not need as much sleep.
-However, there may be other reasons!
+Yourkidd might not need a nap anymore because they do not need as much sleep, but there may be other reasons!

 Have any life-changing events happened?

-It is common for a sibling to make an appearance around this time in a child’s life.
-Having a new baby in the house can disrupt your child’s usual routine, and that is likely to cause some retaliation!
+It is common for a sibling to appear around this time in a child’s life.
+For example, having a new baby in the house can disrupt your child’s usual routine, which is likely to cause some retaliation!